karina-thompson/tic-tac-toe/README.md

-# Tic Tac Toe - Donuts vs Pretzels
+# Tic Tac Toe - Pretzels and Donuts

 This is my first project for General Assembly Melbourne Web Development Immersive (WDI6), in week 3 of the 12 week course.